antoinelafontaine/oxide/README.md

 Usage guidelines
 ================

-The engine needs to first be placed in the _sites/all/themes/engine_ or the _sites/[domain] variant folder
+The engine needs to first be placed in the _sites/all/themes/engine_ or the _sites/[domain]_ variant folder.

 Then you need to declare that you'll be using _oxide_ as your theme engine in your theme info file.